google/trillian/examples/deployment/README.md

 docker-compose -f examples/deployment/docker-compose.yml up
 ```

-Verify that your local installation is working by checking the metrics endpoint:
+Verify that your local installation is working by checking the metrics endpoint.

 ```shell
 curl localhost:8091/metrics